iswhy/nwchem/README.md

 ```
 The line `set dft:gonwxc .true.` instructs NWChem to activate the `nwxc` library.
 The spefication `new` for the `XC` input further tells NWChem to choose the B3LYP XC functional from the `nwxc` library.
 The option `noautosym` is invoked in the directive `geometry`.
 It is desirable to prevent NWChem to automatically reorient the molecule during the simulation, which can happen while it is trying to determine the molecule's point group.
 If the the geometry has been reoriented, the zero-orientation reference for the orientation-dependent ionization rates will be associated with the reoriented geometry, not the one the user has defined in the input deck, which may have been arranged according to the user's preference.

 The `wfat` block is where WFAT-related parameters should be defined. `beta` and `gamma` specify the $(\beta,\gamma)$ pairs of Euler orientation angles.
 The number of parabolic quantum channels used for calculating the total rate is specified through `paraqn`.
 The options specified for the `print` directive instruct the module to print the structure factor (`srfc`) and ionization rate (`rate`).
 Since the HOMO of methyl bromide is doubly denegerate, one specifies `a 0 -1` for `movec_id`. `a`, `0`, and `-1` stand for spin alpha channel, the first HOMO, and the second HOMO, respectively.
 Note that the MOs to be ionized are identified so that their ID starts from zero for the HOMO, -1 for the next MO with a lower (or the same) orbital energy, and so on.
 Our implementation of WFAT in the IR provides both the partial-wave and non-partial-wave formulations.
 The input above specifies a partial-wave OE-WFAT calculation where the maximum angular momentum is specified as `lmax 10`.
 The external field can specified through the `field` input block.
 In the example above, the field is static (DC field) and its magnitude is 0.004 a.u.
-To specify that the simulation should be run with the OE-WFAT algorithm, one uses `task wfat oe`.
+To specify that the simulation should be run with the OE-WFAT algorithm, use the `oe` option for the `task wfat` directive.
 The more detailed description of each of these input directives can be found [below](wfat-input-directives).

 The first input example above will run a OE-WFAT calculation in the so-called leading-order approximation, which essentially means that the field-dependence in the method is truncated up to the zeroth order.
 If more accuracy in terms of field-dependence of the ionization rate is desired, one should specify the approximation level to be the first order.
 A snippet of the `wfat` block below exemplifies how to use the first-order algorithm.
 ```